 - “The Ology of God’s Word” has how God wrote the Bible, The Bible as food, Talking to God…

 The Ology starts with a parent guide filled with instructions on using this book with 6-9 year-olds, 10-12 year-olds, and how Teens and Adults can even use it as well.
 It works as a family devotional, or Bible class material, etc. I’m looking forward to using this one in our house in a couple of years!
 And again a few years after that…

-The Right Bible Storybooks for Your Family
+Choosing Fun Bible Stories for Your Family

 I hope this helps you to choose the best fun Bible Stories for your household.
 Or if you need some children’s Bible story books for your next Baby Shower or Birthday party, Easter or Christmas gift idea!
 I know it’s hard to pick sometimes, for so many reasons.

 You might also want consider something from this collection of unique Bookish gifts for bookworm kids!

 Until Next Time, Love God, Love Books, Shine The Light!!